c-w-m/simpy/docs/topical_guides/environments.rst

 and processing of events.
 It also provides means to step through or execute the simulation.

-The base class for all environments is :class:`~simpy.core.BaseEnvironment`.
-"Normal" simulations usually use its subclass :class:`~simpy.core.Environment`.
+Normal simulations use :class:`~simpy.core.Environment`.
 For real-time simulations, SimPy provides a :class:`~simpy.rt.RealtimeEnvironment` (more on that in :doc:`real-time-simulations`).

 .. _simulation-control: